nafkhanzam/web-zola/content/_index.md

 [[extra.list]]
 title = "I Hate Python with a Passion" content = 'Dynamically-typed programming languages are a disgrace to humanity.
-They shouldn&apos;t exist in the first place.
-I feel like I was born to fix this.'
+They shouldn&apos;t exist in the first place.'
 +++